Angular complexity in strong lens substructure detection: Method

-We use a simulated set of $100$ Hubble Space Telescope (HST) optical images.
+We generate training and testing data in the same step.
+Our scientific data are drawn from the same simulated catalogue of lens and source parameters used for the testing data, but the multipole perturbations are excluded.
+For this scientific data, we use a simulated set of $100$ Hubble Space Telescope (HST) optical images.
 All results in \cref{sec:results} use these mock observations.
 They are intended to be representative of data previously used for gravitational imaging.

-We draw their parameters from a catalogue of simulated strong lens systems created in \citetalias{ORiordan2023}, which should be consulted for details.
-To summarise the simulation procedure in that paper: lens galaxies are assumed to be ellipticals, with a mass, axis ratio, and redshift drawn from appropriate realistic distributions for elliptical galaxies in the Local Universe.
+We draw the mock observation parameters from a catalogue of simulated strong lens systems created in \citetalias{ORiordan2023}, which should be consulted for details.
+To summarise the simulation procedure in that paper: lens galaxies are assumed to be described by elliptical power-law density distributions, with a mass, axis ratio, and redshift drawn from appropriate realistic distributions for elliptical galaxies in the Local Universe.
+Their mass distributions do not contain dark matter substructure, or angular features beyond the ellipticity of the power-law, and an external shear.
 They are placed in the foreground of Hubble Deep Field (HDF) galaxies which are to be used as lensed sources.
 The light cone behind the lensing galaxy is checked for sources which will form multiple images in the lens plane.
 So as not to imprint the real redshift distribution of the sources on the training data, the original source redshift is perturbed by resampling a redshift close to the original.
 The lens galaxy apparent magnitude, size, and S\'ersic index are drawn from appropriate scaling relations.
-The combination of lens and source properties are then catalogued.
-Multipole perturbations are not included in these lenses at this stage.
-The mass profile for the lensing galaxy is discussed in \cref{sec:method-multipoles}.
+The combination of lens and source properties are then catalogued in batches of $10^5$ lens-source systems each. $40$ batches are produced for training, and $10$ batches for testing data.